 Crushed black pepper refers to the black peppercorns, which have been crushed or pounded into a coarse powder.
 It can be easily prepared at home, or bought from stores.
 If you prepare at home, you have the advantage of acquiring the right consistency – coarse or fine – required by the recipes.

 Finely crushed black pepper: Roast the whole peppercorns, cool, and then crush them into a fine powder using a blender or spice grinder.
 Do not crush too finely as the powder will form lumps when added to the recipe.
 Finely crushed pepper is perfect for marinades, stews and soups.

-Coarsely crushed black pepper - Roast the corns, cool them and then crush them coarsely in a hand held pepper miller.
-It is best to ground the corns, just before sprinkling on the salads or stir fry vegetables.
+Coarsely crushed black pepper: Roast and cool the peppercorns, and crush them coarsely using a hand-held pepper mill or mortar-pestle.
+Grind them fresh just before sprinkling on salads or stir-fries.

 How to select

 • Avoid purchasing pre-packaged pepper powder as it will lose its volatile aromas quickly, and only the spicy hotness will remain.

 • If buying pre-packaged, choose a reliable brand.
 Otherwise, poor quality peppercorns will be mixed when preparing the powder.

 • To prepare crushed pepper at home, choose whole peppercorns that are heavy, compact and free of any blemishes.